What’s better – being a parent to a son or daughter?

-Statistics show Armenian sons are more prone to send their elders to nursing homes
+Statistics show, in Armenia, sons are more prone to send their elders to nursing homes.

 Half-a-century’s worth of memories are treasured in this photo album which covers an entire life, the bad and good days, achievements and losses.
 The Riffle of the album pages is the only thing that interrupts a heavy imminent silence in the room.

 “This is my wife, our three sons.
 It’s me, when I was young.
 You can see me here with my junior son, and here – me with my daughter.
 This is our house with all its conveniences… I was raising them (children), providing them with everything.